-"Work" is defined by Canada's immigration regulations as an activity for which wages are paid or commission is earned, or that competes directly with activities of Canadian citizens or permanent residents in the Canadian labour market.
+Canada's immigration regulations define 'work' as an activity for which wages are paid or commission is earned, or that competes directly with activities of Canadian citizens or permanent residents in the Canadian labour market.
 Factors such as duration of stay, activities and citizenship mean that a temporary work permit could be required even if you are not paid by York University.

-When a foreign national accepts a tenure-stream appointment at York University, the Immigration & Relocation Officer will request employer specific documentation required to support the temporary work permit application.
+When a foreign national accepts a tenure-stream (or CLA) appointment at York University, the Immigration & Relocation Officer will request employer-specific documentation required to support the temporary work permit application.

-When a foreign national accepts Post-Doctoral Visitor/Fellowship position or is a visiting academic, the Dean's Office or delegate of the host Faculty/Department will initiate the employer specific documentation required to support the temporary work permit application.
+When a foreign national accepts a Post-Doctoral Visitor/Fellowship position or is a visiting academic, the Dean's Office or delegate of the host Faculty/Department will initiate the employer-specific documentation required to support the temporary work permit application.

 The following section outlines the immigration process for non-Canadians coming to work in Canada.

 Full-time academic appointments are either tenure-stream (permanent) or contractually limited appointments (CLA).
 The word "Probationary" is used in some appointment letters to indicate that the academic (e.g. Assistant Professor) is not yet tenured, i.e. not a full professor.

 To begin working at York, depending on your nationality, you will require some or all of the following six items: